Back to questions

 The dataset you are querying against may have different input & output - this is just an example!

-To find the highest-grossing products, we must find the total spend by category and product.
-Note that we must filter by transactions in 2022.
+To identify the highest-grossing products, we need to calculate the total spend for each category and product.
+We should also filter the transactions to only include those from the year 2022.

 Solution #2: Using Subquery